-Policies FUL/03 and FUL/04 aim to strengthen the identity of Fulbourn by supporting the consolidation and extension of a network of Green Infrastructure by securing measures that protect and enhance existing features adding to the good natural spaces within the village, the Fulbourn nature reserve and the Fulbourn Fen Site of Special Scientific Interest (SSSI).
+The policies of this section aim to strengthen the identity of Fulbourn by supporting the creation of a Green Infrastructure Network and the increase of biodiversity and green spaces within the Neighbourhood Plan Area to add to the existing good natural spaces within the village, the Fulbourn nature reserve and the Fulbourn Fen Site of Special Scientific Interest (SSSI).
 This is considered vital for the identity of the village and the health and wellbeing of its inhabitants.